miaomiao3/qvalid/README.md

 ## Syntax

+### rule
-As for bound limit, it means length of string/array/slice/map, and value of numbers(int/uint/float...)
+1. As for bound limit, it means length of string/array/slice/map, and value of numbers(int/uint/float...)
-If 'in' was set, do not set bound limit
+2. If 'in' was set, do not set bound limit
-Comma `'` was reserved except of `in` property
+3. Comma `'` was reserved except of `in` property

 |prpp|des|comment|
 |---|---|---|